Battle of Khotyn (1673): Battle

 The Polish-Lithuanian army, numbering some 30,000 soldiers, under the command of Grand Crown Hetman John Sobieski, besieged the Khotyn fortress in the first days of November 1673.
 The fortress had natural defensive qualities, as it was located in a bend of the Dniester River.
 It was protected from the land side by earth ramparts and numerous defensive fortifications built on the site of a former Polish camp from half a century before.
-The first attacks on the Turkish positions were carried out by Sobieski on November 10, however, they were intended only to reconnoiter the battlefield and the deployment of enemy forces.
-The actual battle was fought the next day, when Sobieski hit the Turks tired of the weather and sleeplessness.
-The Polish-Lithuanian leader took advantage of the fact that the weather was frosty and the Turks were ill-equipped and unprepared for such weather conditions.
+The first attacks on the Turkish positions were carried out by Sobieski on November 10, however, they were intended only to reconnoitre the battlefield and the deployment of enemy forces.
+The actual battle was fought the next day, when Sobieski hit the Turks, tired of the weather and sleeplessness.
+The Polish-Lithuanian leader took advantage of the fact that the weather was frosty, and the Turks were ill-equipped and unprepared for such weather conditions.

 After an all-night branding of the attack by the besiegers, in a strong wind and murderous cold for the Turks, at dawn on November 11 Sobieski personally led his troops to storm the Turkish camp.
 After a cannon salvo, the infantry and dragoons stormed the ramparts, pushing back the enemy and making room for the cavalry.
 After which, the hussars, led by Hetman Jabłonowski, rushed through the breaches in the ramparts.
 The Turks responded with a counterattack by the spahis' cavalry, but the spahis could not withstand the bravado of the hussars' charge, and soon the fighting heated up inside the fortress and the Turkish camp, among the dens of tents.
 In view of the panic that gripped the Turkish troops, Hussein Pasha ordered an evacuation to the other bank of the Dniester.
 But the only bridge at Chocim was damaged by Polish-Lithuanian artillery fire and collapsed under the weight of those fleeing.
 Only a few thousand Turks out of the entire 35,000-strong army managed to get through to Kamieniec Podolski.

 The rest of the Turkish troops fell or were taken prisoner.
 The Polish-Lithuanian losses were much smaller, and a strongly fortified fortress with large supplies of food and war supplies was captured.

 The Battle of Khotyn ended with a total victory for the Commonwealth, but it did not bring a breakthrough in the war and did not lead to the recovery of Kamieniec Podolski.
 On the other hand, the prestige of the Commonwealth in Europe increased, especially the respect for Hetman John Sobieski among the Turks, who henceforth called Sobieski the "Lion of Khotyn."